This page may contain affiliate links. Learn More.

 What did we do differently?

-- We planted earlier.
+We planted earlier.
 I had always heard everyone saying plant your potatoes on St. Patrick’s Day and harvest before the 4th of July.
 This year I had the kids plant the potatoes as soon as they arrived and were cut.
 We ordered our potatoes from Wood Prairie Farms.
-Click here to see their website.

-- We had a cooler beginning of spring.
+We had a cooler beginning of spring.
 My friend Terri said potatoes don’t form or grow tubers after soil temps reach 75 degrees.
-I checked to see what Mother Earth News had to say about it and they say maximum tuber formation occurs with soil temps are between 60 and 70 degrees, so our weather this year had a lot to do with our success.
-Click here to read their potato growing tips.
+I did some research and maximum tuber formation occurs with soil temps are between 60 and 70 degrees, so our weather this year had a lot to do with our success.
 Thanks Terri for that really helpful tidbit!

-- The kids covered the potatoes with soil.
+The kids covered the potatoes with soil, so they were buried about 6 inches deep.

 Video by Ever Change Productions, check them out!